phucvdb/ContinuosDelivery/README.md

 1. How to run scripts remotely into VMs after VMs creation based on pre-define scripts ( with YAML, XML format)

-2. What way to get data and configuration file into VMs ?
+2. What way to get data and configuration files inside VMs ?